metacpan/metacpan-cpan-extracted/distros/Z/Zero-Emulator/Emulator.md

 # Index

-1 [Add](#add) - Add the source locations together and store in the result in the target area.
+1 [Add](#add) - Add the source locations together and store the result in the target area.

 2 [Array](#array) - Create a new memory area and write its number into the address named by the target operand.

-3 [ArrayCountGreater](#arraycountgreater) - Count the number of elements in the array specified by the first source operand that are greater than the element supplied by the second source operand and place the result in the target location
+3 [ArrayCountGreater](#arraycountgreater) - Count the number of elements in the array specified by the first source operand that are greater than the element supplied by the second source operand and place the result in the target location.

-4 [ArrayCountLess](#arraycountless) - Count the number of elements in the array specified by the first source operand that are less than the element supplied by the second source operand and place the result in the target location
+4 [ArrayCountLess](#arraycountless) - Count the number of elements in the array specified by the first source operand that are less than the element supplied by the second source operand and place the result in the target location.

 5 [ArrayIndex](#arrayindex) - Find the 1 based index of the second source operand in the array referenced by the first source operand if it is present in the array else 0 into the target location.

-6 [ArraySize](#arraysize) - The current size of an array
+6 [ArraySize](#arraysize) - The current size of an array.

 7 [Assert](#assert) - Assert regardless.